amaclean2/famepick/README.md

 * **Please don't introduce any new dependencies**, React and javaScript should have everything you need natively to complete the challenge
 * We value well structured code and clean coding style that follows best practices

-### Design Database Model

-* Design the schema of data model in noSQL DB to store the task data and the task dependency data.
-* The data model should be in favor of the following operations: Create Task, Get Task List, Update Task Status...
-* Please see the *dbSchemaExample.json* as
-example, and do not hesitate to create one or more table if you think it is necessary, you can create another json file name *{tableName}.json*.

 ## Getting Started